 Access to the Campus is from Western Avenue.
 Traffic moves very quickly and special caution should be used when turning left onto the driveway.
 The entry driveway at times may be congested with pedestrians and cars entering the Immaculate Heart High School (IHHS).
 AFI works closely with IHHS to resolve traffic issues and use of the parking facilities.
 Any problems or requests for use of the parking facilities for AFI parking should be directed to the Campus Facilities office.

 AFI CAMPUS HOURS

-The AFI Campus is open to the public during operating hours, except during observed holiday closures as noted below.
+The AFI Campus is private property and only open to AFI community members and approved guests during operating hours, except during observed holiday closures as noted below.

 WORKING HOURS